Fresh fruit and vegetables

 The Ministry for Primary Industries (MPI) has completed a review of all fresh fruit and vegetable import health standards.
 This includes Import Health Standard (IHS) 152.02: Importation and Clearance of Fresh Fruit and Vegetables for Human Consumption.
 As part of the review, MPI has transferred all existing country:commodity IHSs to new format commodity standards.
 MPI has converted all fresh fruit and vegetable schedules in IHS 152.02 and individual 'country:commodity' standards to the new format.

-In late May, MPI will be undertaking a 10-day public engagement with all interested parties.
+In early June, MPI will be undertaking a 10-day public engagement with all interested parties.
 A page on this website will list the 121 new format commodity standards, the draft guidance document, and a risk management proposal which outlines the purpose and scope of the engagement will be available on this website.
 MPI encourages anyone interested in importing fresh fruit and vegetables to:

 - consider the readability of the new IHS format and the guidance document